OpenAdaptAI/OpenAdapt/README.md

 ([Slides](https://t.ly/7RGr))

 Welcome to OpenAdapt!
-This Python library implements AI-First Process Automation with the power of Transformers by:
+This Python library implements AI-First Process Automation with the power of Large Multimodal Modals (LMMs) by:

 - Recording screenshots and associated user input
 - Aggregating and visualizing user input and recordings for development